The 23 Most Inspiring People Alive (for me)

 2. Liz Murray

 When Liz became homeless at the age of 15, it was just after her mother died of HIV and her father moved into a homeless shelter.
 In such a painful situation, most people would only be able to see their immediate circumstances.
 But Liz would seek a better reality for herself, despite her intense limitations.
 So she attended a local high school and graduated in just two years.
 She was then awarded a New York Times scholarship for needy students and was accepted into Harvard University, eventually earning her doctorate in clinical psychology.
-She has since written a New York Times best-selling memoir “Breaking Night: A Memoir of Forgiveness, Survival, and My Journey from Homeless to Harvard” which was also a made-for-TV movie.
+She has since written a New York Times best-selling memoir, “Breaking Night: A Memoir of Forgiveness, Survival, and My Journey from Homeless to Harvard” which was also a made-for-TV movie.
 Liz inspires me because she didn’t let her circumstances dictate her future.
 Instead, she chose her own destiny and manifested it, despite overwhelming obstacles.

 3. Nick Vujicic

-Nick Vujicic was born with tetra-amelia syndrome, a rare disorder characterised by the absence of all four limbs.
+Nick Vujicic was born with tetra-amelia syndrome, a rare disorder characterized by the absence of all four limbs.
 His videos on YouTube have inspired millions and millions of people with his message to love life and live without limits.
 He was tormented to such an extent that at the age of 10 he attempted suicide.
 After years of feeling alone and worthless, he had an epiphany one day while reading an article.

 He read about a disabled man who refused to let physical limitations dictate his life.
 At that moment, Nick says, he realized he had the ability to take control of his life.
 Instead of looking at everything he lacked, he decided to look at everything he could have.
 Now a famous author and international speaker, Nick inspires the world everyday to live a life without limits.
 His message is brilliantly sobering and electric.